Are applicants still required to put their address on a resume?

 Hiring bias

-Including your full address on a resume may unintentionally expose you to hiring bias.
+Including your full address on your resume may unintentionally expose you to hiring bias.
 Employers might assume things based on your neighborhood’s status, crime, or demographics.
 Though illegal, such biases—conscious or not—can unfairly affect their decisions.
 They may exclude you from opportunities.
 Keeping your location to just city and state helps prevent this.

 “By not including your home address, you help minimize potential bias associated with certain locations, Doshi also said.
 “This encourages a more merit-based evaluation of your application.”